GStreamer/gstreamer/Basic+tutorial+6+Media+formats+and+Pad+Capabilities.markdown

-#  GStreamer SDK documentation : Basic tutorial 6: Media formats and Pad Capabilities
+#  Basic tutorial 6: Media formats and Pad Capabilities

-This page last changed on Dec 03, 2012 by xartigas.

-# Goal
+## Goal

 Pad Capabilities are a fundamental element of GStreamer, although most of the time they are invisible because the framework handles them